kr-colab/disperseNN2/docs/source/usage.rst

 .. note::

-   Here, we ran only 1,000 spatial generations; this strategy should be used cautiously because this can affect how the output is interpreted.
-In addition, isolation-by-distance is usually weaker with fewer spatial generations, which reduces signal for dispersal rate.
+   Here, we ran only 1,000 spatial generations; this strategy should be used with caution because this can affect how the output is interpreted.
+In addition, isolation-by-distance is usually weaker with fewer spatial generations which reduces signal for dispersal rate.
 In the ``disperseNN2`` analysis we ran 100,000 generations spatial.

 After running ``SLiM`` for a fixed number of generations, the simulation is still not complete, as many trees will likely not have coalesced still.
 Next you will need to finish, or "recapitate", the tree sequences.
-We recommend recapitating at this early stage, before training, as training can be prohibitively slow if you try to recapitate on-the-fly.
+We recommend recapitating at this early stage, before training, as training can be prohibitively slow if you recapitate on-the-fly.
 The below code snippet in python can be used to recapitate a tree sequence:

 .. code-block:: python